sagaDevCommunity/sagaDevCommunity.github.io/README.md

 # Welcome! 👋
-We are DAUPHIN, an open-source based organization, named after Alabama's Dauphin Island.
+We are Quaintly, an open-source based organization.